-Physical play, like all types of play, is an essential part of childhood development.
-There are countless benefits of physical play and, now spring is upon us, it’s a great time to recap those benefits as we start to venture outside again.
+There are countless benefits of physical play and, now summer is upon us, it’s a great time to recap those benefits as we start to venture outside again.

 The first and perhaps biggest advantage of physical play lies within the fact it enhances growth.
 Most habits are picked up during childhood, so encouraging children to exercise from a young age increases the chances of them maintaining a healthy lifestyle in adulthood.